darrell60rabec5z/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity; a solution that's easy to understand today will save time and reduce errors tomorrow.
 Always remember, you write code not only for computers but also for humans to read and comprehend."

 "The best programs are those that are written with clarity and conciseness.
 Continuously refactor your work, aiming for elegance and efficiency.
 Remember, premature optimization is the root of all evil, as Donald Knuth said.
 Lastly, embrace version control, test-driven development, and continuous learning—tools and practices that embody the wisdom of countless programmers before us."

+# 2024-02-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and correctness are often more crucial than micro-optimizations."

+This quote by computer scientist Donald Knuth reminds us that striving to optimize code before understanding its actual performance bottlenecks can lead to unnecessary complexity, bugs, and harder maintenance.
+Instead, ensure your code works correctly, is easy to understand, and then improve its performance based on data from profiling.